kaz-utashiro/cdif/README.md

         K  Black
         W  White

-    and corresponding lowercase background color :
+    and alternative (usually brighter) colors in lowercase :

         r, g, b, c, m, y, k, w

-    or RGB value if using ANSI 256 color terminal :
+    or RGB values and 24 grey levels if using ANSI 256 or full color terminal :

         FORMAT:
             foreground[/background]